ScDor/Closure/README.md

 ## Getting Started ##

-1. Clone this repo
+1. Clone this repo.
-2. Run `python3 -m venv venv`
+2. Run `python3 -m venv venv` to install a new Python virtual environment.
-3. Windows users: run `venv\Scripts\activate.bat`.
-Mac users: run `source venv/bin/activate`.
-Now, your commands are executed inside a virtual environment, make sure to run this command every time you want to run terminal commands related to `Closure()` again in the future.
+3. Activate the virtual environment so your commands will be executed inside a virtual environment:
+    - Windows: run `venv\Scripts\activate.bat`.
+    - Mac OS/Linux: run `source venv/bin/activate`. <br>
-4. Run `pip install -r requirements.txt`
+4. Run `pip install -r requirements.txt` to install the project's dependencies.
-5. Run `python Closure_Project/manage.py makemigrations rest_api` _(the `python` command may be redundant if it's a globally-available command on your machine)_
+5. Run `python Closure_Project/manage.py makemigrations rest_api`
 6. Run `python Closure_Project/manage.py migrate`
-7. On PyCharm, right-click the outer `Closure_Project` directory, choose `Mark Directory as` and click `Sources Root`. _(its icon will be colored cyan afterwards)_
+7. On PyCharm, right-click the outer `Closure_Project` directory, choose `Mark Directory as` and click `Sources Root` _(its icon will be colored cyan afterwards)_.
-8. Start the django server with `python Closure_Project/manage.py runserver`
+8. Start the Django server with `python Closure_Project/manage.py runserver`

-You now have a django instance with the database configured (yet blank)
+You now have a django instance with the database configured (yet blank).

 The next step would be populating the database with `Course` information, so the whole ordeal can work.